-What this probably means is that these teams are frustratingly caught in a vicious circle.
+Whilst these are all very valid reasons, it probably means these teams are frustratingly caught in a viscous circle.
 Without a strategy, it will be difficult to justify where they should be spending their time, and therefore the priority becomes the most urgent rather than the most valuable.
 Furthermore, without a plan they cannot measure progress and therefore demonstrate effectiveness or make a case for more resources.

 I know that I am an anomaly in my love of strategy, and that, along with planning, it is probably not at the top of most communicators’ favourite activities.
 However, over the next couple of weeks I want to make a case for these important building blocks – how they can help to overcome many of the communications challenges found in an organisation whilst creating a better communications culture and impacting the business’s own strategic goals.

-Please let me know in the comments if there are any specific areas you would like me to cover.
-To receive alerts for when new blog posts are released, please provide your details, or follow us on Twitter or LinkedIn.
+Please let me know if you there are any specific areas you would like me to cover.
+To receive alerts for when new blog posts are released, please provide your details below, or follow us on Twitter or LinkedIn.